 , and type entity/arch....
 Select the entity/architecture pair template.
 Just like with SystemVerilog, Sigasi creates the boilerplate for you, naming the entity vhdl_hello.

-When you are ready to share your hello-world project with colleagues, remember to check the project metadata into your version control system.
-For Sigasi, you should include the .project and .library_mapping.xml files, as well as the .settings folder.
+When you are ready to share your hello-world project with colleagues, remember to check the project description into your version control system.
+For Sigasi, you should include the project.sigasi file.
+If you have configured any linting rules or other settings, also include the .sigasi directory, except for .sigasi/generated, which contains log files and other debug information.
+See Creating Modular Projects for details.